 Resources available through the California Oak Mortality Task Force and its partners

 Nursery Chronology (last updated December 2013): A summary of the status of P. ramorum in US Nurseries.

 Nursery Best Management Practices: These Best Management Practices (BMP’s) are designed to control or eliminate the diseases caused by P. ramorum.

 Trainings and Professional Education for Nurseries: Links to online training modules, handouts and presentations, and relevant publications and references are available on this page.

-Nursery Photos: Eradication of P. ramorum at a nursery in British Columbia, and photo cards of symptoms on common nursery plants.
+Nursery Photos: Photos and guides to P. ramorum symptoms on common nursery plants.

 Additional resources and links

 Cooperative Agricultural Pest Survey (CAPS) program: Pest Tracker – National Agricultural Pest Information System.